AndersLemme/car-segmentation/README.md

 - test: 15%
 - validation: 15%

-Maybe 80/10/10 had been better considering its quite small dataset, but i think its okay, at least after augmentation.
+Maybe 80/10/10 had been better considering its quite small dataset, but i think its okay.

 ### 2: Model (Unet)